arkworks-rs/sumcheck/README.md

 </p>

+`linear-sumcheck` is a Rust library that implements the sumcheck protocol.

+This crate implements the following protocols:
-`linear-sumcheck` is a Rust library that implements sumcheck protocol for products of multilinear polynomials in its evaluation form over boolean hypercubes evaluation domain.
+- [`MLSumcheck`](src/ml_sumcheck/mod.rs#L18): The sumcheck protocol for
+  products of multilinear polynomials in evaluation form over boolean hypercube.
+- [`GKRRoundSumcheck`](#todo): The sumcheck protocol for GKR Round Function.
+  This protocol will be available in [#32](https://github.com/arkworks-rs/sumcheck/pull/32).

 ## Build guide